biokraft/my-cursor-framework/01-Cursor-for-Everyone/04-Custom-Modes-Tailoring-Cursor-to-You/04a-Introduction-to-Custom-Modes.md

 -   **Efficiency:** Instead of re-typing long instructions for common tasks, activate a mode with one click.
 -   **Consistency:** Ensure the AI approaches specific tasks in a consistent way every time.
 -   **Specialization:** Create expert AI assistants for different domains (e.g., a "Documentation Writer" mode or a "Code Refactoring" mode).
+-   **Workflow Enforcement:** Guide the AI through specific development methodologies, like the `TDV` mode for Test-Driven Development.
 -   **Focus:** Help the AI stay on task by defining its scope and available tools.

 ## 🛠️ How to Set Up a Custom Mode